fullcalendar/fullcalendar/tests/automated_test_readme.md

 	});

+# What to test for

+We are mostly doing "black box testing", which means we don't care about testing the internals, mainly just the input and output.
+For most options, this will entail inspecting the DOM to see if the option had the desired effect.
+This might involve checking an element for certain text, a certain className, or a certain pixel width.
+An example of this can be seen with [minTime].

+The [jasmine-jquery] library is available to make it easier to query the DOM for certain things.
+It provides extra utility methods on all jQuery elements.

 # Tips for debugging tests

 When you are writing a new test, it is often annoying to have to run *all* tests every time while you are debugging.
 Jasmine allows you to write `ddescribe` and `iit` statements, which will only run the enclosed tests and ignore all others.